 Gary Cypres isn't just a baseball fan, he's a sports fanatic.

-But for fans of the Los Angeles Dodgers, who will compete against the Houston Astros in Los Angeles in the World Series on Tuesday, Cypres's collection is sure to impress.
+But for fans of the Los Angeles Dodgers, who are competing against the Boston Red Sox in the World Series, Cypres's collection is sure to impress.